h2oai/wave/website/blog/2021-02-19-ml-release.md

 ## The Second Example

 Let's do something more fun.
-What about predicting a rating of a wine based on it's features?
+What about predicting a rating of a wine based on its features?
 We will use [the wine dataset](https://www.kaggle.com/christopheiv/winemagdata130k) and preprocess it slightly to contain just the following columns: `country`, `points`, `price`, `province`, `region_1`, `variety` and `winery`.
 The full example can be found here.

 ![confusion matrix](assets/2021-02-19/wine.gif)

-The first step is simple, we train the model using dataset on `points` column:
+The first step is simple, we train the model using the dataset on `points` column:

 ```py
 from h2o_wave_ml import build_model